artsmia/artstories.md/art/fantasy-coffin.md

 ## Artist's signature

 The Ga coffin craze began in the 1950s, when Kane Kwei started making quirky coffins in his workshop in Accra, Ghana: eagles, chili peppers, beer cans, bananas, pianos, and cars.
 Sowah Kwei followed in his father’s footsteps, making this coffin in 1993.
 Coffin shapes are personalized for their eternal occupants, and a lobster would be an appropriate choice for, say, a fisherman.
 Coffin makers began making two identical coffins, one for local burial and one for the national and especially international art market.
-The MIA’s coffin is of the latter sort.
+Mia’s coffin is of the latter sort.

 ---